Verstappen wins historic sprint race to stretch title lead

 ”I don’t know how it looks to watch from the fans,” Hamilton said from aboard an open-air trolley used for the ”podium” drivers as they were taken for a lap past the grandstands.

-He’d changed his tune by the post-race news conference, and Hamilton sullenly accepted that he’d lost again to Verstappen and Red Bull.
-Hamilton said there he didn’t like the format — which, also, cost him another point in the standings.
+But the Mercedes driver changed his tune by the post-race news conference as he sullenly accepted he’d lost again to Verstappen and Red Bull.
+Hamilton said there he didn’t like the format – which, also, cost him another point in the standings.

-The Dutchman stretched his lead over Hamilton by winning the sprint and takes a 33-point advantage over the beloved local driver in Sunday’s grand prix.
+The Dutchman stretched his lead over Hamilton by winning the sprint, and takes a 33-point advantage over the local driver into Sunday’s grand prix.

 ”In my opinion there needs to be a Saturday and Sunday weekend,” Hamilton said.

-Verstappen and third-place Valtteri Bottas said they preferred the the traditional three-round qualifying, noting they’d rather have used the track time for practice.
+Verstappen and third-placed Valtteri Bottas – Hamilton’s teammate – said they preferred the traditional three-round qualifying, noting they’d rather have used the track time for practice.

 But that only set the starting grid for Saturday’s sprint race – dicey because there’s always the chance the drivers don’t push hard out of fear of damaging their cars a day early when points aren’t on the line.

-Any chance at Hamilton finally bettering the championship leader was lost when Verstappen simply drove away from Hamilton at the start.
+Any chance of Hamilton finally topping the championship leader was lost when Verstappen simply drove away from Hamilton at the start.

 ”They’ve done a really great job with their engine, their starts are really great this year,” Hamilton said. ”We’ve lost a bit of performance on our starts, so we’ve got to work a bit harder to improve that.”

-Verstappen earned three points for the win, as well as the pole for Sunday’s full Grand Prix.
+Verstappen earned three points for the win, as well as the pole.
 It put Verstappen in position for a fourth consecutive win, all from pole.

 Red Bull has won five straight, which includes a Perez victory.
-He was the biggest casualty of the experimental qualifying when Perez crashed on the fifth lap and finished last.
+He was the biggest casualty of the experimental qualifying when he crashed on the fifth lap and finished last.

+That is a reason Mercedes team principal Toto Wolff pointed to in favor of sticking with traditional qualifying.

+”Overall it is a good add on,” Wolff said. ”I don’t want to see it every race, I think there is too much randomness … last is not the place Sergio Perez should be.

+”It could really work against you if you’re one of the frontrunners so there is too much randomness but I think if the next few ones go like this one, I think it has a place in the calendar in a limited form.”

-The hard racing was celebrated after the finish as Verstappen, Hamilton and Bottas instead of going to a podium, climbed aboard the trolley.
+The hard racing was celebrated after the finish as Verstappen, Hamilton and Bottas climbed aboard the trolley.
 Verstappen was presented with an old-school winner’s wreath around his neck and all three drivers waved to fans as they passed.

 Hamilton has not won a race since May 9 at the Spanish GP but Silverstone has long been a Mercedes stronghold and the team has won seven of the past eight British GP.
 Hamilton has won six of those.